jnwndr/pkgs/README.md

 ### About

-We try to collect and classifly R packages that are are created and used by Swiss statistical offices.
+We try to collect and classify R packages that are are created and used by Swiss statistical offices.
 This should facilitate collaboration and reduce duplication.
-We try structure the package list and to present and discuss it on the AdminR Session at the [**Swiss Statistics Meeting 2021**](https://www.statistiktage.ch/en/) on the 6th of September 2021 in Lugano.
+We presented and discussed this list on the adminR Session at the [**Swiss Statistics Meeting 2021**]([https://www.statistiktage.ch/images/pdfs/2021/Programm_Statistiktage_2021.pdf]) on the 6th of September 2021 in Lugano.

+In the meantime, following the [**adminR-Spring Meetup in Aarau**]([https://www.meetup.com/adminr/events/285121068/]) (May 31 2022), we have further developed the idea to build and curate a set of R packages or R code in general as an infrastructure for federal and cantonal official statistics.

 Ideally, the listed packages are publicly available, either on CRAN or on GitHub.
 If this is not possible, an entry should explan how one could get to the package.
 You may also list interesting packages that are not yet public.